VarunSAthreya/flutter_workshop/README.md

             ),
         ```

 -   Congratulations!
-Finished with the **Intermediate level Additional Features** of the app🎉.
+Finished with the **Intermediate level Features** of the app🎉.

-### Advanced level Features:
+### Guide: Advanced level Features:

 -   Code for advanced level features can be found [here](https://github.com/VarunSAthreya/flutter_workshop/tree/advanced)
 -   Install Packages :